Welcome to today's edition of the Rush 24-7 podcast.

 That's right.

-They are only people who are interested in the nation security and analyzing intelligence and briefing the president.
+They're only people who are interested in the nation's security and analyzing intelligence and briefing the president.

-And a point's been made over the over the weekend that George W. Bush would never have put Carl Rove anywhere near the National Security Council.
+And points been made over the weekend that George W. Bush would never have put Karl Rove anywhere near the National Security Council.

-David Axelrod, Obama's campaign strategy, he was nowhere near Obama's National Security Council because it's so important.
+David Axelrod, Obama's campaign strategy, he was nowhere near Obama's National Security Council because it's so important that everybody understand that there is no politics in national security, right?

 No politics in national security.